skyfe79/Awesome/README.md

 ## Rust

+- [lyon](https://github.com/nical/lyon) - 2D graphics rendering on the GPU in rust using path tessellation.
 - [privaxy](https://github.com/Barre/privaxy) - (work in progress) Privaxy is the next generation tracker and advertisement blocker.
 It blocks ads and trackers by MITMing HTTP(s) traffic.
 - [difftastic](https://github.com/Wilfred/difftastic) - a structural diff that understands syntax 🟥🟩
 - [PyOxidizer](https://github.com/indygreg/PyOxidizer) - A modern Python application packaging and distribution tool